 U.S. calls on Guyana government to 'step aside' after disputed vote

-GEORGETOWN, July 15 (Reuters) - U.S. Secretary of State Mike Pompeo on Wednesday called on Guyanese President David Granger to "step aside" following a disputed election in the nascent oil-producing country.
+GEORGETOWN, July 15 (Reuters) - U.S. Secretary of State Mike Pompeo on Wednesday called on Guyanese President David Granger to "step aside" following a disputed election in the new oil producer.

 Preliminary data from a recount of votes published by Guyana's elections commission last month showed opposition candidate Irfaan Ali won March's presidential election.
 But Granger has remained in power, drawing condemnation from regional bodies like the Organization of American States.